drobin04/Dashboardify/to-do.md

 * 12/16/23:
 	* Added logic on code that creates first dashboard, to find & loop through all default / global widgets, and for each one, insert a new copy with the new dash's recID.
 	* If user is an admin, display a checkbox on the NewWidget dialog for global / default that will get sent.
+	* default dashboard image setting added to setup.php page, influences default dashboard image for first-time users.
+	* Added logic on code that creates first dashboard, to find & loop through all default / global widgets, and for each one, insert a new copy with the new dash's recID.
+* 12/17/23:
+	 * Added 'Global' or 'Default' flag to widget table
+	 * Updated setup page to move siteurlconfig to database settings table, to prevent annoying error when trying to update the file using querystring parameters

 ## 12/13 Bugfix Finished - New User Experience / First widget creation bugged
 Upon brand new DB creation, some weird GUID appears in the URL bar for 'SelectDashboardID', and when creating a first widget, it seemingly doesn't get saved to this dashboard.